Zaatari Refugee Camp

-Growing up in the wake of the 9/11 attacks, Aneesa Patwary was subjected to Islamophobic comments that were important in shaping her identity and the work she wants to do.
-The daughter of Bangladeshi immigrants, she views public policy as a way to change narratives about marginalized communities and a way to return agency to the voiceless.
+Growing up in the wake of the 9/11 attacks, Aneesa Patwary was subjected to Islamophobic comments which shaped her identity and interests.
+The daughter of Bangladeshi immigrants, she views public policy as a way to change narratives about marginalized communities and return agency to the voiceless.

-Together these experiences have informed her studies at The Pearson Institute focused on economic development, public policy, and interdisciplinary affairs.
-While at Harris Public Policy and The Pearson Institute, Patwary worked as a research assistant for Professor Chris Blattman on a project regarding vote-buying in Uganda and has done work with Muslim Affairs and Public Policy bringing speakers to campus to discuss issues affecting Muslims across the globe.
+While at Harris, Patwary worked as a research assistant for Professor Chris Blattman on a project regarding vote-buying in Uganda and with student group Muslim Affairs and Public Policy to bring various speakers to campus to discuss issues affecting Muslims across the globe.
 In summer 2018, she interned with the Cook County Board of Commissioners in Commissioner García’s office, focusing on legislation at the county level regarding immigration, criminal justice reform, and protecting the rights of underserved communities.
 Following graduation, she accepted employment as a data analyst at Lawndale Christian Legal Center.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.